AlynxZhou/flipclock/README.md

 ### From Source

-Meson has a tool called wrap that can download and compile dependencies automatically on Windows, but SDL2 is always failed to build.
-So I cannot make a static linked program.
+**NOTICE**: I saw a windows user says "This program has dlls in its folder so it's not simple!" and I got angry.
+This user knows nothing about compiling, linking and loading.
+It might be not so easy for some windows users to understand how complicated building static libraries is and what dynamically libraries are.
+Windows is a horrible platform for developers: no package manager for easy distribution, slowly visual studio, complicated tool chains.
+But thanks to Meson which handles all dirty things for me, it's SDL2 wrap works now and I managed to tweak it to build a static linked program automatically if no pre-built dependency found.

 #### With Meson (Recommended)

 1. Install Meson, Ninja, Visual Studio.
-2. Download SDL2 and SDL2_ttf devel files and extract and rename.
-Please refer to [`deps/README.md`](deps/README.md) for links.
+2. Create a prefix directory, for example `d:/flipclock-prefix`, program files will be installed into it.
 3. Open `x64 Native Tools Command Prompt for VS 2019` from Start Menu, or other architectures you need.
 4. Change dir to where you put this project.
-Run `mkdir build && cd build && meson setup --prefix=d:/ --buildtype=release . .. && meson compile && meson install`.
-You can change prefix to other path, but you need to use UNIX style slash instead of backslash because it's escape character in C.
+Run `mkdir build && cd build && meson setup --prefix=d:/flipclock-prefix --buildtype=release . .. && meson compile && meson install`.
+You can change prefix argument to other path you created in Step 2, but you need to use UNIX style slash instead of backslash because it's escape character in C.
-5. Go to `flipclock` dir under your prefix, you can now find `flipclock.scr` and right click it to install it as a screensaver.
+5. Go to `flipclock` dir under your prefix directory, you can now find `flipclock.scr` and right click it to install it as a screensaver.

 #### With CMake